If you’re looking for specific nutrition facts for your custom Starbucks drink order, check out my Starbucks Nutrition Calculator!

 That is when the add-ins really matter.

-I didn’t want to use an extreme example of a 600+ calorie drink, so let’s look at the Irish Cream Cold Brew.
+I didn’t want to use an extreme example of a 600+ calorie drink, so let’s look at the Salted Caramel Cold Brew.
 Being a flavored cold brew, it’s easy to just count that as a regular cold brew.
-However, that’s 200 calories you’re not accounting for, which can end up really making a difference if you drink it regularly.
+However, that’s 230 calories you’re not accounting for, which can end up really making a difference if you drink it regularly.

-Even if you’re just adding cream & sugar to your coffee, as we saw in the guide above, it’s important to take it into account.
+Even if you’re just adding cream & sugar to your coffee, as we saw in the guide above, it’s going to add some calories that you’re not counting.